ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/README.md

 The analysis uses Google Earth Engine (GEE) to process the `MODIS/061/MOD11A1` dataset.
 The data is clipped to any user-defined region using a shapefile, resampled to 500m resolution, and exported for further analysis.

+## Collaborator Checklist
+Before starting work on this project, ensure you have:
+- [ ] Google account with access to Google Colab
+- [ ] Google Earth Engine account with approved access
+- [ ] Google Cloud Console project set up
+- [ ] Google Drive API enabled (if planning to export results)
+- [ ] Access to the project's shapefile assets
+- [ ] Tested your GEE authentication in Colab

 ## Table of Contents
 1. [Objective](#objective)
 2. [Requirements](#requirements)